shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 - `string.split(seprater)` - It will seprate the string with the seprator and returs an array.

-- `string.slice(startIndex,stopIndex)` - It will slice the string and return us string in between the indexes which we given.
+- `string.slice(startIndex,stopIndex)` - It will slice the string and return us string in between the indexes which we given where stopIndex is exluded.

-- `string.indexOf("char",startIndex)` - It will returns us the index of the first char by defualt but when we give the startIndex it will return the first occurance from that index only.
+- `string.indexOf("char",startIndex)` - It will returns us the index of the first char by defualt but when we give the startIndex it will search ahead of that index and returns the first occurance from that index only.

 ### Math Object